 December 7, 1941

-I was awakened at eight o’clock on the morning by an explosion from Pearl Harbor.
-I got up thinking something exciting was probably going on over there.
+I was awakened at eight o’clock in the morning by an explosion from Pearl Harbor.
+I got up, thinking something exciting was probably going on over there.
 Little did I know!
-When I reached the kitchen the whole family, excluding Pop, was looking over at the Navy Yard.
+When I reached the kitchen, the whole family, excluding Pop, was looking over at the Navy Yard.
 It was being consumed by black smoke and more terrific explosions . . .
 Then I became extremely worried, as did we all.

 The bombing of Pearl Harbor by Japanese forces in December 1941 effectively turned two existing regional conflicts in Europe and China into a World War.
 Aimed at the US naval base on the south coast of Hawaii’s Oahu island, the surprise attack left 2,403 Americans dead and was the catalyst for the United States to enter the war.
 The area surrounding Pearl Harbor was not restricted to servicemen but was inhabited by their families and local islanders.
 The diary entry above was written by a 17-year-old high school senior known as “Ginger” (her full name was not published along with the diary).
 Ginger lived at Hickam Field, on the eastern edge of the Pearl Harbor base.